Ecosyste.ms: Awesome

 #### Path Types

-The `GBZ` format makes the distinction between `REFERENCE` and `HAPLOTYPE` paths. `REFERENCE` paths can be used as coordinate systems but are more expensive to store. `HAPLOTYPE` paths are highly compressed but cannot be used for position lookups.
-In the [HPRC](https://github.com/human-pangenomics/hpp_pangenome_resources/) graphs for example, contigs from `GRCh38` and `CHM13(T2T)` are `REFERENCE` paths and all other samples `HAPLOTYPE` paths.
+The `GBZ` format makes a distinction between `REFERENCE` and `HAPLOTYPE` paths. `REFERENCE` paths can be used as coordinate systems but are more expensive to store. `HAPLOTYPE` paths are highly compressed but cannot be used for position lookups.
+In the [HPRC](https://github.com/human-pangenomics/hpp_pangenome_resources/) graphs for example, contigs from `GRCh38` and `CHM13(T2T)` are `REFERENCE` paths and all other samples are `HAPLOTYPE` paths.

 The distinction between `REFERENCE` and `HAPLOTYPE` paths is carried over into the other formats such as `.vg` and `.gfa` to facilitate conversion and inter-operation.
 In `.gfa`, `REFERENCE` paths are P-Lines, or W-lines whose sample names are flagged in the header.
 W-lines whose names are not flagged in the header are `HAPLOTYPE` paths.
 In `.vg` they are denoted using a naming convention.